 Michela is an International Development Graduate with professional experience in project management and qualitative research in the field of gender equality, education and sustainability in humanitarian contexts.
 After specialising in Arabic and Middle Eastern studies, Michela started her career in International Development living and volunteering in Jordan in 2014.
 She then worked for a different range of organisations such as the Organisations for Economic Cooperation and Development (OECD) in Paris, Oaktree in Melbourne and Papua New Guinea, SHE Investments in Cambodia and the youth agency of the UN Sustainable Development Solutions Network (SDSN-Youth).

-Michela currently holds the position of Junior Consultant at Philanthropy Advisors, supporting clients achieve their philanthropic aspirations as they relate to CSR, public-private partnerships, project scoping and program evaluations.
+Michela currently holds the position of Consultant at Philanthropy Advisors, supporting clients achieve their philanthropic aspirations in terms of CSR, public-private partnerships, project scoping and program evaluations.